sveawebpay/php-integration/README.md

 Hosted payment methods, like Card, Direct Bank and payment methods accessed via the PayPage, are asynchronous.
 They will return an html form with the formatted message.
 You then send the form to Svea, and the customer is redirected, complete the payment, and the payment response is sent back to the provided return url.
 The response may also be sent to the url specified with setCallbackUrl() in case the customer doesn't return to the store after the transaction has concluded at the bank/card payment page.
 Process the response via the SveaResponse class, and you will receive a formatted response object.

 #### 3.5.2 Asynchronous payments
-All hosted payment methods, card and direct bank payment methods, along with payment methods selected through paypage, are asynchronous.
+All hosted payment methods, card and direct bank payment methods, along with any payment method selected through PayPage, are asynchronous.

-After selecting an asynchronous payment method you use a request class method to get an instance of PaymentForm in return.
-The form is sent using a http post to the service endpoint url.
+After selecting an asynchronous payment method you generally use a request class method to get an instance of PaymentForm in return.
+The form is then sent using a http post Svea.
 The PaymentForm instance also contains the complete html form as string and the html form elements as an array.

 See <a href="http://htmlpreview.github.io/?https://raw.github.com/sveawebpay/php-integration/master/apidoc/classes/Svea.HostedService.PaymentForm.html" target="_blank">PaymentForm</a> class for for form methods and attributes.

 #### 3.5.3 Response URL:s